parkeraddison/noteful-repositories/NOTES.md

 Let's try working with NOTES.md as our main note file.

+### Committing

 Ideally I can keep an editor open on the file the whole time without any issue.
 Let's see.

 I feel very strongly about avoiding `-i` in-place -- I do **not** want to ever incidentally remove information.

 So far so good -- it seems I was able to temporary move (rename) the original file/symlink, then create the redacted version, add it, and then move the original back.
 Typora at least remained open the entire time and everything's still here!

-In this setting, because the repository will have the public-facing notes whereas the local filesystem has the private-facing notes, NOTES.md will *always* show as modified.
-Oh well.
+In this setting, because the repository will have the public-facing notes whereas the local filesystem has the private-facing notes, NOTES.md will *always* show as `modified`.
+Additionally, since I'm using a symlink to keep my notes elsewhere it always shows `typechange`.
+Oh well, doesn't really affect anything except for the satisfaction of an 'all up to date' status :upside_down_face: .
 Seems fine to me.

 What happens if I **undo** a commit with `git reset HEAD~`?

 Seemed to be fine -- even though I had added some content to these notes it just kept it!

+Yeah, honestly, things seem to be working really well!

+To test commit reset robustness, I'm writing this after committing, then I'll save, close my editor, reset, and re-open.

+Everything remains :)

+### Pulling

+Alright, time for the pull test!
+The following content should be redacted in the public repository because it is *very sensitive*:  [REDACTED] .
+That being said, it should remain in my private notes because it's *very important*!

+Let's see how git gets angry when I try to pull, and how I can possibly resolve this with a merge hook.